Ontario Line: Route

 South from Pape station, the line would travel roughly under Pape Avenue, emerging to the surface just north of Gerrard Street.
 The line would then enter Gerrard station on an elevated structure over the intersection of Gerrard Street and Carlaw Avenue.
 South of Gerrard station, the Ontario Line would run along the northwest side of GO Transit's Lakeshore East rail corridor located on an embankment.
 (The rail corridor has three tracks with provision for a fourth.
 With the construction of the Ontario Line, the corridor would eventually have six tracks.)
 The route would continue along the railway right-of-way, passing Riverside–Leslieville station at Queen Street East and continuing to East Harbour station, east of the Don River, on the south side of Eastern Avenue, where a new GO train station would be built on the surface.
 The Ontario Line would cross the Don River on a new bridge located on the north side of the existing rail bridge.
 After crossing the river, the line would pass the GO Transit Don Yard before descending into a tunnel just east of Cherry Street.

 The route would turn north under the east side of Berkeley Street through Corktown station at King Street.
-Between King and Queen Streets, the line would make a broad north-to-west curve to run west under Queen Street through Moss Park station (between Shuter and Sherbourne streets), Queen station (at Yonge Street) and Osgoode station (at University Avenue).
+Between King and Queen Streets, the line would make a broad north-to-west curve to run west under Queen Street through Moss Park station (between Shuter and Sherbourne Streets), Queen station (at Yonge Street) and Osgoode station (at University Avenue).
 The line would continue westward to a Queen–Spadina station, then diagonally southwest via a King–Bathurst station to Strachan Avenue.
 The line would turn westward again, coming to the surface just west of Strachan Avenue on the north side of the railway corridor along Exhibition Place, before arriving at Exhibition station, its southwestern terminus.

 Maintenance and storage facility

 The Ontario Line maintenance and storage facility (OLMSF) will occupy a 17.5 ha site north of Overlea Boulevard, between Beth Nealson Drive and the CP Rail North Toronto Corridor.
 It will be located near the future Thorncliffe Park station.
 The facility would store 200 trains and have a maximum capacity of 250.

-Construction of the MSF would require the demolition of an Islamic centre and a shopping plaza that includes local businesses such as the popular Iqbal Halal Foods, serving the primarily Muslim population of Thorncliffe Park.
+Construction of the MSF would require the demolition of an Islamic centre and a shopping plaza that includes local businesses such as the popular Iqbal Halal Foods grocery store, serving the primarily Muslim population of Thorncliffe Park.
 In December 2021, Metrolinx made a $49.5 million agreement with the Islamic Society of Toronto to move to a larger facility at 20 Overlea Boulevard.
-Metrolinx would help relocate businesses within Thorncliffe Park.
-However, Save TPARK, a neighbourhood group, opposed the proposed location of the MSF as an unwelcome encroachment on the neighbourhood; it wanted Metrolinx to choose another location and offer the community more affordable housing.
+Metrolinx also committed to help relocate businesses within Thorncliffe Park.
+However, Save TPARK, a neighbourhood group, opposed the proposed location of the MSF, calling it an unwelcome encroachment on the community.
+The group urged Metrolinx to choose another location and offer the community more affordable housing.